Somethings wrong with that spider tattoo.

 |March 24, 2010

-A broad shouldered man in a black leather jacket sits in a second floor cafe located across Shin-Okubo station, just north of Shinjuku.
+A broad shouldered man in a black leather jacket sits in a second floor cafe across from Shin-Okubo station, just north of Shinjuku.
 He pats the small lump of yaba in his trouser pocket.
 An hour ago he bought it from a third generation North Korean resident.
 Taking out a pack of Seven Stars, he lights a cigarette.
 He looks out into the dark street, and sees the asphalt shiny with rain, and though it’s nearly midnight, more than a dozen people exit the station.

 A cell phone vibrates in an inside jacket pocket.
 Extracting the phone, he opens it with a flick of the wrist.
 The message reads, “Just got on.
 Be there in five minutes.
 Look for a sexy woman with a janome.”
 The man wonders if she’s a maiko, for he’s only seen maiko and geisha use the traditional bamboo and paper umbrella.
 Closing his phone, he crushes the half smoked cigarette in the black porcelain ashtray to step out for the rendezvous.

 Crossing the street, he waits against the wall of the station.
 He self-consciously puts his hands into his pockets, for he believes they’re ugly: slender and hairy with long bony fingers.
 He avoids mirrors; something inside him hates to look into his large dark round eyes, so he wears dark sunglasses.
 He vaguely feels that he didn’t look the way he does now.
 His memory of events has been growing weaker; as if a rising tide of blackness has been absorbing every page written of his life.
 For the most part he’s undisturbed, figuring it’s no great loss.
 Yet, one memory remains fresh, though he isn’t sure if it was all real or part dream; maybe a year ago, maybe two, a black knight ambushed him nearly killing him.
 If the tip of the blade had gone any deeper, it would have reached his spine.
 Well, he thinks, that particular knight’s not going to bother anyone anymore.